Dissociation Examples: How Core Emotions Get Masked by Coping Emotions

 Only when boundaries are established can anxiety and self-esteem issues be addressed and changed.

 This is one of the crossroads in the therapeutic process.
-As long as the coping emotion and the habit persist, the danger is thinking that more work has to be done on the post-traumatic stress issue and to unnecessarily keep digging up or revisiting past history.
+As long as the coping emotion and the habit persist, the danger is thinking that more work has to be done on the trauma issue and to unnecessarily keep digging up or revisiting past history.
 This can be frustrating for both therapist and client.

 Recognizing the coping emotion, and bringing into awareness that the persistent coping emotion and coping habit are part of an identity structure, prevents confusion between past history and emotional reconstruction.
 Furthermore, in order to look at the identity structure, you must also address the sense of control (and safety) that the coping habits have had to deal with in the traumatic overspill, and to do a reality check to see if the need to control is still valid.
-This is a big one-- to let go of control.
+This is a big one — to let go of control.

-The Recovery Process and The Dissociation Examples
+The Recovery Process and the Dissociation Examples

 Once the latter is realized, the work must then begin to wean you away from control and attachment.
 Setting new intentions, designing a new lifestyle, and a change of environment contribute to change.
 Furthermore, creating a socially supportive network of friends can be necessary to curtail your mental references to past hurts.
 Additionally, as you adapt to a new routine, a certain amount of restraint during the initial phase might have to be put in place.

-Lastly, persistent "coping" emotions and related thoughts must be negated in order for you to be able to move away and move on.
-Negation is to be aware of the "coping" emotion as a necessity of the past rather than of the present or the future, and not to give it further importance; neither suppress nor reject it.
+Lastly, persistent coping emotions and related thoughts must be negated in order for you to be able to move away and move on.
+Negation is to be aware of the coping emotion as a necessity of the past rather than of the present or the future, and not to give it further importance; neither suppress nor reject it.
 Eventually, it is negation that will make a coping emotion part of the past, rather than something that continues in the present.

 What are the core emotions for a son of a narcissist?

-I’m guessing someone could show with both these opposing traits in different situations?
-Ie super nice to some people and situations and abusive in others
+I'm guessing someone could show with both these opposing traits in different situations?
+Ie super nice to some people and situations and abusive in others.

 Hi!
 Thanks for this, lately I am wondering whether I am "using" sadness because I cannot let myself be mad.
 I have a lot of traumatic history and from experience I know that only can I move on by relieving and truly feel core (even if it means crying on the floor for months, it was like that when memories from my childhood, supressed for 30 years, came back).
 I am very experienced in..
 Being in therapy and still with other trauma I am not able to do the same.
 Give myself permission (uncoscoius) to feel and release everything that is in me (10 years of abusive relationship, rapes, control, gaslighting, manipulations, violence and more..).
 Got ptsd for years and despite I manage my symptoms quite well, still cannot live my life fully.
 Once again, thanks for your articles, they always adding me smthg to reflect on.